Clan Carruthers: Petitioners for Chief and their Genealogy?

-So how does it all work, can we simply self appoint or is there a process.
+So how does it all work, can we simply self-appoint or is there a process.

-Well, based on the descendents of our chiefly line still being alive and well, we cannot simply pick a chief and chieftain from the crowd.
+Well, based on the descendants of our chiefly line still being alive and well, we cannot simply pick a chief and chieftain from the crowd.
 At least not if we wish to have any respect or credibility as a family within Scottish clan society, both within Scotland itself and external to it.

 In the case of the Clan Buchanan, they are the latest to have clan chief recognised, in their case after 337 years.
 It took them 20 years of research and detective work but finally in September this year their Chief was confirmed by the Lord Lyon.
 Buchanan followed the same process that we are currently going through.